spinnaker/spinnaker.io/content/en/docs/v1.19/reference/providers/oracle.md

 ---
-layout: single
 title: "Oracle Cloud"
-sidebar:
-  nav: reference
+linkTitle: "Oracle Cloud"
+weight:
+description:
 ---

 For more information about Oracle Cloud or any of the terms used below, please consult [Oracle Cloud Infrastructure Documentation](https://docs.cloud.oracle.com/iaas/Content/home.htm).